onap/archived-externalapi-nbi/docs/offeredapis/index.rst

 Only high level information are provided - swagger is documented.

 Only serviceSpecification resource is provided.
-Information are retrieved in SDC (and in Tosca file) - Only GET operation is provided - this API DID NOT UPDATE SDC
+Information are retrieved in SDC (and in TOSCA file) - Only GET operation is provided - this API DID NOT UPDATE SDC

-Only characteristics at service level will be retrieved in ONAP Tosca file.
+Only characteristics at service level will be retrieved in ONAP TOSCA file.
 For example if an ONAP service is composed of VNF and the VF module, the serviceSpecification resource will only feature characteristic describe in the ONAP service tosca model and not attributes in the tosca files for VNF or VF module.

 Only ‘basic’ service characteristics will be managed in this release.
 By ‘basic’ we mean string, boolean, integer parameter type and we do not manage ‘map’ or ‘list parameter type

 GET serviceSpecification(list)

-(example: GET /nbi/api/v1/serviceSpecification/?category=NetworkService&distributionStatus =DISTRIBUTED)
+(example: GET /nbi/api/v1/serviceSpecification/?category=NetworkService&distributionStatus=DISTRIBUTED)

 It is possible to retrieve a list of serviceSpecification (get by list).